 Festivals celebrate Merrimack’s legendary history and characters

-Greater Merrimack Valley is a deeply historic part of New England with a delightful variety of ethnicities, all with unique stories.
+Greater Merrimack Valley is a deeply historic part of New England with a delightful variety of ethnicities.
 Probably its best-known celebration is Patriots’ Day in mid-April, when Minute Man National Historical Park in Concord hosts re-enactments of the opening battle of the Revolutionary War.
-The city of Lowell turns out some marvelous annual events, like the annual Lowell Folk Fest, serving up outdoor music all around the city, and the Lowell Celebrates Kerouac Festival, honoring the city’s famous writer.
+The city of Lowell turns out some marvelous annual events, like the Lowell Folk Fest, serving up outdoor music all around the city, and the Lowell Celebrates Kerouac Festival, honoring the city’s famous writer.
 The Southeast Asian Water Festival is among several fests that celebrate the city’s ethnic heritage.
 The Yankee Doodle Homecoming Festival honors patriot Thomas Ditson of Billerica, the inspiration of the song “Yankee Doodle Dandy.”
-Harvest, Christmas, October fests take their places in the seasonal lineup.
+Harvest, Christmas, October fests are all in the seasonal lineup.

 52 Gore Street Waltham, MA Phone: 781-894-2798

 Shearers demonstrate modern and traditional shearing techniques.
 Herding dogs give demonstrations of controling a flock.
 The crafts fair offers hand-crafted goods by fine crafters.
 Also come to enjoy: live music, country dancing, an historic military encampment, traditional crafts, spinners, weavers and more.
 Time: 10 a.m.- 5 p.m.
 Admission: $20.
 Children aged 12 years and under, free.